greenelab/meta-review/manuscript.md

 Manubot supports [OpenTimestamps](https://opentimestamps.org/) to timestamp the HTML and PDF outputs on the Bitcoin blockchain.
 This procedure allows one to retrospectively prove that a manuscript version existed prior to its blockchain-verifiable timestamp [@Y2XyzLMc; @6MR50hyY; @QBWMEuxW; @qh60RjR0; @6yyYojgV].
 Timestamps protect against attempts to rewrite a manuscript's history and ensure accurate histories, potentially alleviating certain authorship or priority disputes.
-Because all bitcoin transactions compete for limited space on the blockchain, the fees required to send a single transaction can be high.
+Because all Bitcoin transactions compete for limited space on the blockchain, the fees required to send a single transaction can be high.
 OpenTimestamps minimizes fees by encoding many timestamps into a single Bitcoin transaction, enabling the service to be free of charge [@1DG704X8Q].
 Since transactions can take up to a few days to be made, Manubot initially stores incomplete timestamps and upgrades them in future continuous deployment builds.
 We find that this asynchronous design with timestamps precise to the day is suitable for the purposes of scientific writing.